 The latest 3DS firmware is 11.17.0.
 Here’s what you should know:

 - If your console is running Luma 10.2.1 or higher, it is 100% safe to update.
 You can check your Luma version by holding (Select) while booting your console.

 - If your console is on an older Luma version, you should update Luma before you update your console to 11.17.0.

-- If your console does not yet have custom firmware, do NOT update to the latest version unless this guide instructs you to.
+- If your console does not yet have custom firmware, you can install it now on all firmwares with this guide.

 Yes, you can still install custom firmware on your 3DS, even after the closure of eShop.

 I am on the latest system version.
 Is my console hackable without any external hardware/prerequisites?

 What consoles is this guide compatible with?

 This guide is compatible with all retail 3DS-family devices (3DS, 3DS XL, 2DS, New 3DS, New 3DS XL, New 2DS XL).
 If your system version string is displayed as “0.0.0-0”, then you may have a developer unit.

 How risky is hacking my console?

 Bricks are now effectively impossible unless you are purposely trying to brick your console.

 Can I run awesome homebrew and emulators with this?